chaitanyajoy/blog-backup/clm9d1g3v00020amnfodha1r0.md

 **404 Not Found - Off-Menu Items**

-You spot something intriguing on the menu, but the waiter kindly informs you that it's not available.
+You spot something interesting on the menu, but the waiter kindly informs you that it's not available.
 Think of this as the '404 Not Found' code.
-It's like trying to order a dish that's not currently offered on the menu—bummer!
+It's like trying to order a dish that's not currently offered on the menu.

 **503 Service Unavailable - A Quick Timeout**